What is the Sabbath and is It Still Important Today?

 The first part of the commandment in Exodus 20:8 tells us to keep it “holy,” which means “dedicated to God.”
 We also read in verse 11, “The Lord blessed the Sabbath and made it holy.”
 When we make an effort to set aside time each week to meet with other Christians to worship God and hear His Word, it honors Him.

-It meets our need for rest.
+A Sabbath Day meets our need for rest.

 No one can work 24/7, right?
 Perhaps today’s trend of online working from home makes setting aside time to rest more difficult, yet more important than ever.
 For physical health and spiritual well-being, we need rest.
 Rest refuels and re-energizes us to work more effectively later.
 When we’re rested physically, we deal better with stress and busy schedules.
 When we take time to refuel spiritually, we’re better equipped to deal with challenges and trials that will always be part of our lives.